LakshSingla/prolog-assignment/README.txt

 Expressions can be of the following forms:

 	TYPE 					EXAMPLE

 	Single values			12

 	Comma separated list	0x34,023,12
+							[There should be NO SPACES in between]

-	Range					72-90 (former value should be lesser than latter) Negated 				!10-20 (matches values except 10-20 both inclusive)
+	Range					72-90 (former value should be lesser than latter) [There should be NO SPACES in between]

+	Negated 				!10-20 (matches values except 10-20 both inclusive) !34,70 (matches values except 34 and 70)
+							[There should be NO SPACES in between]